Destinations

 My dad lived here for two years, which provided a great stopover on my way to England!
 Aside from those weekends, we had an awesome family Christmas here in 2010, when we pigged out on amazing Singaporean food and found out (at the top of Marina Bay Sands) that my mom is still afraid of heights.

-I've only been to Sweden once, but it was a very memorable visit because I went to the Arctic Circle in winter!
-It was all about dogsledding, lots of snow, and watching for the northern lights...all things that are very different to daily life in Australia!
+I’ve been to Sweden twice now…both times to places north of the Arctic Circle in winter.
+It was all about dogsledding, hovercrafting, lots of snow, and watching for the northern lights…all things that are very different to daily life in Australia!

 Comments